krebeljk/openInjMoldSim/README.md

 Run `wmake` in the [`openInjMoldDyMSim`](applications/solvers/multiphase/openInjMoldSim/openInjMoldDyMSim) directory.

-Run `Allwmake` in [`externalWallHeatFluxTemperatureP`](/tutorials/externalWallHeatFluxTemperatureP) tutorial to include the pressure dependent thermal boundary condition.
+Run `Allwmake` in `/tutorials/externalWallHeatFluxTemperatureP/` to include the pressure dependent thermal boundary condition.

 Run `AllRun` in the [`tutorials`](/tutorials/) directory to run the example simulation.
 Then run `paraFoam` in the case directory to view the results.